-- bash is the default for most humans who must journey into this grim dale of automation.
+- bash is the default for most humans who must sojourn in this grim dale of automation.
 It has the virtues of having decades of careful crafting, and of ubiquity, and the vice of having decades of bitrot, accommodation to ill-considered primordial design choices, and of occasionally uploading all your personal data to online gangsters.

-- fish has a strong fanbase and principled design, and may or may not be awesome; I would not know, because it is too different to bash for me to have taken the time to learn for fear of yak shaving.
+- fish has a strong fanbase and principled design, and may or may not be awesome; I would not know, because it is not bash, so I am afraid that learning it is procrastination.
 If nothing else, it has a healthy degree of sarcasm in its documentation (“Finally, a command line shell for the 90s!”)
 That sarcasm is sorely absent from the drearily earnest nerdview of your typical gnu.org project.
-But if you write a script using fish, no one wil be able to run it because everyone has bash.

 - dash is a less bloated bash clone, which by itself doesn’t seem advantage enough to sell it widely.